axcheron/axcheron.github.io/README.md

 ### Running Jekyll (Local Testing)

 First you have to run `bundle install` to install dependencies.
-Make sure to use the last version of bundler by updating the gem via `gem install bundler`
+Make sure to use the last version of bundler by updating the gem via `gem install bundler`.

+> **Note:** On macOS, you can easily install *Ruby* by using [Homebrew](http://brew.sh) and running the command `brew install ruby`.

 If `jekyll build` and `jekyll serve` throw errors you may have to run Jekyll with `bundle exec` instead.